 and delivered up the Canaanites; and they utterly destroyed [(va)yacharem]

 them and their cities; and the name of the place was called Hormah [Chorma]”

 (italics and emphasis added).
 However, Moshe’s narration here lets us know that

-the episode recounted above (quoting verse 44).
+following the episode recounted above (in verse 44).
 Israel

 Thus, as just mentioned, while YHVH is totally sovereign and controls all people groups, we notice that He places certain expectations upon Yisrael, who are to apply their conscious will (like Moshe, at the beginning of the Parasha) and act volitionally in faith and obedience to their Maker and King, with the Land of Promise being a venue for such actions.

 1. Theological Wordbook of the Old Testament, Vol. 1, ed.
 R. Laird Harris, Moody Press, Chicago, 1980